How Nonprofits Improve Accounts Payable Efficiency with AP Automation

 Identify Issues Faster

-Shorter reconciliation time, more transparency, and real-time tracking means you can identify potential fraud sooner and address potential vulnerabilities before they create more issues.
+Shorter reconciliation time, more transparency, and real-time tracking mean you can identify potential fraud sooner and address potential vulnerabilities before they create more issues.

 By using automated payments, you can: